sylxforce-dev/GemmaEdge-V2/LOGS.md

 └────────────────────────────────────────────────────────────────────────
 ```

-**What this demonstrates:** low hybrid-score (0.2198, below the 0.3 matrix-confidence threshold) with clean toxicity signals — falls through to MainCore not because anything is wrong with the input, but because it doesn't match any specialist's domain confidently.
+> **📌 Takeaway:** low hybrid-score (0.2198, below the 0.3 matrix-confidence threshold) with clean toxicity signals — falls through to MainCore not because anything is wrong with the input, but because it doesn't match any specialist's domain confidently.
 Correct behavior for out-of-domain small talk.

 ---